shead0shead/remote-powershell/.github/README.md

 | clear             | Clears the terminal                                                          | clear                         | clr        |
 | quit              | Closes the application                                                       | quit                          | exit       |

+Despite the fact that the disconnect command forcibly disconnects the remote client from the server, the automatic reconnection function in the client can still restore connections after a while.

 Shortcuts/aliases commands list:

 | Command           | Description                       | Syntax                                        | Aliases   |